dtoebe/rs-snappy/README.md

 # Rs-Snappy
-_Cross platform build system to create snappy packages on other distros and possibly other OS' for the Ubuntu Snappy-Core platform with Docker_
+_Cross distro build system to create snappy packages on other distros and possibly other OS' for the Ubuntu Snappy-Core platform with Docker_

 I was originally going to build this in Golang, but decided this was a good project to learn and dive into Rust.